tbhhhhh/Script/README.md

     Vega X
 ..etc
 ## Features
 It's FREE and easy to use, supports many games.
-Works on Mobile/PC.
+Works on Mobile/PC(You need an good executor btw).